sukus21/numskull/USAGE.md

  <br>
  When outputting to a file, console output is turned off by default.
  <br>
- Use this argument to reenable it, while also writing the output to a file, using `-o`.
+ Use this argument to reenable it, while also writing the output to a file, using [`-o`](#-o---output-path).
  <br>
- If the `-o` argument isn't present, this argument does nothing.
+ If the [`-o`](#-o---output-path) argument isn't present, this argument does nothing.

 ## Reading / writing data
  All output is by default treated as a console, which characters can be written to.
 When writing via the `!` operator, multiple characters are written, and when outputting via the `#` operator, only one character is written.

  By default, this data only goes to the console the interpreter runs in.
-If a file is passed in using the [`-o`](#-o---output-path) argument,
+If a file is passed in using the [`-o`](#-o---output-path) argument, output only goes to the file and not to the console.
+If you want both, pass in both [`-o`](#-o---output-path) and [`-c`](#-c---console).

+ When requesting input using the `"` operator, the interpreter will by default pause execution until the user writes something in the console.
+To stop this behaviour, pass in [`-i`](#-i---input-path) to make it instantly read input from a file.
+By default, the input read will be binary, but this behaviour can be changed by passing in [`-t`](#-t---type).
+This makes the program read numbers as text instead.

+ When the end of a file has been reached, the `"` operator will always return `-1`.
+ Input files are processed before the program runs, so if a text based input file contains a syntax error, the program won't run.